 - Right-click in the command prompt and choose select.
 Then Select these highlighted five lines (without the ‘bootloader’ word).
 Press the enter key now and copy all the lines in a notepad.
 Remove the empty spaces between these characters.

 - Now go to this Motorola website.
 Sign in using your Google account or Motorola ID.

 - Scroll down the page and paste the copied string (from notepad) in the field at step 6.

 - Then Click on ‘Can my device be unlocked?‘

 - A Request Unlock Key button will appear at the bottom.

-- A unique code (20 character alpha numeric code) will be sent at your email address which you used to log in.
+- A unique code (20 character alphanumeric code) will be sent at your email address which you used to log in.

 - Again Switch off your Moto G and enter into fastboot mode.
-Connect your phone to PC.
+Connect your phone to the PC.

-- To check whether your device has been successfully connected or not, type the following command in command prompt:
+- To check whether your device has been successfully connected or not, type the following command in the command prompt:

-- Now, to unlock Moto G bootloader, simply type the following code in the command prompt and press enter:
+- Now, to unlock the Moto G bootloader, simply type the following code in the command prompt and press enter:

 fastboot oem unlock UNIQUE_KEY